 We study the deterministic code capacity region of an arbitrarily varying multiple-access channel (AVMAC) under fixed size-$L$ list decoding.
 For every received sequence, a list decoder outputs a list of message pairs of size at most $L$.
 The error occurs when the transmitted message pair is not in the output list.
 We restrict ourselves to a discrete memoryless AVMAC with finite inputs, output and state alphabets and the average error probability criterion.

-For point-to-point transmission over an arbitrarily varying channel (AVC), it is known \cite{Ahlswede_78} that the (list-of-$1$ size) deterministic code capacity equals either 0 or the random code capacity.
-The latter capacity is defined for a ``random code'' in which the encoder and the decoder are assumed to have shared access to a random experiment whose result can be used in selecting a deterministic code from a pool of such codes.
-Later, it was shown in \cite{Ericson_85, Csiszar_Narayan_88} that a necessary and sufficient condition for the deterministic code capacity to be zero is when the AVC is ``symmetrizable.''
-When list decoding of a fixed size $L$ is considered, it also holds that the list-of-$L$ size capacity for deterministic codes equals either 0 or the random code capacity; a necessary and sufficient condition for the list-of-$L$ size capacity for deterministic codes to be zero was given in \cite{Blinovsky-Narayan-Pinsker_95, Hughes_97} in terms of a quantity termed the ``symmetrizability'' of the AVC defined in \cite{Hughes_97}.
-This latter concept can be regarded as a generalization of the symmetrizable condition of the AVC considered in \cite{Ericson_85, Csiszar_Narayan_88}.
+For a point-to-point transmission over an arbitrarily varying channel (AVC), it is known \cite{Ahlswede_78} that the (list-of-$1$ size) deterministic code capacity equals either 0 or the random code capacity.
+The latter capacity is defined for a ``random code'' in which the encoder and the decoder are assumed to have a shared access to a random experiment of which the result can be used in selecting a deterministic code from a pool of them.
+A sufficient condition was introduced in \cite{Ericson_85} for the deterministic code capacity to be zero; this condition, of the AVC being ``symmetrizable,'' was shown to be necessary as well for the AVC to have a zero deterministic code capacity \cite{Csiszar_Narayan_88}.
+When list decoding of a fixed size $L$ is considered, it also holds that the list-of-$L$ size capacity for deterministic codes equals either 0 or the random code capacity; a necessary and sufficient condition for the list-of-$L$ size capacity for deterministic codes to be zero was given in \cite{Blinovsky-Narayan-Pinsker_95, Hughes_97} in terms of a quantity called the ``symmetrizability'' of the AVC defined in \cite{Hughes_97}.
+This concept of the ``symmetrizability'' of an AVC can be regarded as a generalization of the condition of the AVC being symmetrizable considered in \cite{Ericson_85, Csiszar_Narayan_88}.
 Precisely, an AVC is symmetrizable if its symmetrizability is at least 1.

-Next, turning to transmission over an AVMAC with the usual decoding ($L$ = 1), Jahn \cite{Jahn_81} has shown that the capacity region $C_1$ for deterministic codes either has an empty interior or equals the random code capacity region defined and characterized therein.
-Gubner \cite{Gubner_90} introduced the symmetrizable condition for an AVMAC and showed that it implies that the interior of $C_1$ is empty.
-Later, Ahlswede and Cai \cite{Ahlswede-Cai_99} proved that this condition is also necessary for $C_1$ to have an empty interior.
+Next, turning to transmission over an AVMAC, with the usual decoding ($L$ = 1), Jahn \cite{Jahn_81} showed that the capacity region for deterministic codes $C_1$ either has an empty interior or equals the random code capacity region defined and characterized therein.
+Gubner \cite{Gubner_90} introduced the condition of the AVMAC being symmetrizable and showed that it implies that the interior of $C_1$ is empty.
+Later, Ahlswede and Cai \cite{Ahlswede-Cai_99} proved that this condition is also necessary for the emptiness of the interior of $C_1$.

 In the present paper, we introduce a concept of symmetrizability of an AVMAC and study its relationship with its list-of-$L$ size capacity region for deterministic codes